ringcentral/integration-blog/_posts/2019-04-03-blog-import-the-style-to-the-typescript-file.md

 }
 ```

-Besides, we found the issue about import not only style file but also other files like SVG in TypeScript.
-It will show the error like: "Cannot find module '../../assets/images/logo.svg'.ts(2307)".
-To resolve the issue that unable to import the SVG file in TypeScript, we can create a definition file named "custom.d.ts" and add the following code and add the file path to the includes field of the `tsconfig.json`:
+Aside from style files, we also run into the same issue for other files like SVG.
+It will show errors like: "Cannot find module '../../assets/images/logo.svg'.ts(2307)".
+To resolve this issue with loading SVG files, we can create a definition file named "custom.d.ts" with the code shown below, and add the file path to the "includes" field in the `tsconfig.json` file.
 ```typescript
 declare module "*.svg" {
   const content: any;